Acima Credit Blog

 Spring is in the air and if you’re feeling motivated to start cleaning, you’re not alone.
 A survey done by Ketchum Global Research & Analytics in February 2017 found that 66% of adults participate in spring cleaning.
 Of that group, 25% say they spend at least two days cleaning and 28% take three to five days each year to deep clean their home.

-No matter how “into it” you get, you want to be aware of the very real safety hazards that come with spring cleaning.
+No matter how “into it” you get, you want to be aware of the safety hazards that come with spring cleaning, especially with large and pricey items like mattresses, furniture, and appliances.
 You might be rolling your eyes right now thinking, “how dangerous can cleaning your house actually be?”

-While dusting probably won’t lead to any serious injuries, there are some things that you want to keep in mind as you embark on your big yearly cleaning binge:
+While dusting probably won’t lead to any serious injuries, there are some things that you want to keep in mind as you embark on your big yearly cleaning binge of big items around the house:

 Self-Cleaning Oven Safety – Your oven may come with a self-cleaning option, but there are a few things you should be aware of before going that route.
 First, the self-cleaning option on your oven has the potential to create carbon monoxide, which is a very toxic gas.
 Additionally, the fumes generated can be dangerous for those with asthma and pets with more sensitive respiratory system.
 If you do use this feature, put pets outside and open your windows and doors to keep your home well-ventilated.

-Lift Furniture Carefully – Most likely, you’ll be lifting and moving furniture to get at those pesky dust bunnies.
+Lift Furniture and Mattresses Carefully – Most likely, you’ll be lifting and moving furniture to clear out the dust bunnies.
+You’ll also want to rotate your mattress to prevent sagging.
 Lifting heavy objects incorrectly is the number one cause of back pain, so please take a few minutes to stretch first and lift with your legs!
 Bend both your hips and knees (like you’re doing a squat) and slowly straighten your legs to lift the object, being sure to keep it close to your body.

 Gentle Mattress Cleaning – A good spring cleaning session usually includes disinfecting your mattress of any germs and dust mites that have settled in over the course of the year.
 However, it’s best to avoid bleach.
 It might be tempting to use something this powerful, but remember, this is where you sleep and bleach fumes are not pleasant or safe to breathe.
 Also, it’s too harsh for the fabric covering.
 Instead, start by cleaning the surface with one of your vacuum attachments, then use a gentle disinfectant that’s been diluted with water.
 Let your mattress dry either outside in the sun or in your house before putting the sheets back on.